wwang-chcn/Giotto_ReadtheDocs/docs/source/subsections/md_rst/findGiniMarkers.rst

    7. for each feat sort on expression and detection rank and combined score

-As a results “top gini” feats are feats that are very selectivily expressed in a specific cluster, however not always expressed in all cells of that cluster.
+As a results “top gini� feats are feats that are very selectivily expressed in a specific cluster, however not always expressed in all cells of that cluster.
 In other words highly specific, but not necessarily sensitive at the single-cell level.